Spectral analysis of the diffusion operator with random jumps from the boundary: The adjoint operator

-and~\eqref{spec.equal}, we conclude that $z \in \Delta$ is not in the residual spectrum either.
-Summing up, no point $z \in \Delta$ belongs to the spectrum of~$H$, so the resolvent exists at every $z \in \Delta$.
-This together with~\eqref{m-accretive} implies that $H+\frac{1}{16}$ is m-accretive.
-Since $H^2((-\half,\half)) \supset \Dom(H)$ is compactly embedded in $\sii((-\half,\half))$ and the resolvent of~$H$ exists at a point (in fact, at every point $z \in \Delta$), we deduce that~$H$ is an operator with compact resolvent. \end{proof} As a consequence of Proposition~\ref{Prop.compact}, the spectrum of~$H$ (as well as~$H^*$) is purely discrete, in particular, it is exhausted by the eigenvalues~\eqref{spec}.
+it is clear that the system above admits uniquely determined~$A$ and~$B$.
+(Alternatively, we could use the explicit formula for the resolvent kernel of~$H$ given in Proposition~\ref{p:resolventdecomp} below, whose statement remains valid for all $\lambda \in \Com\setminus [\sigma_\mathrm{p}(H)\cup\sigma_\mathrm{p}(H^0)]$.) \end{proof} As a consequence of Proposition~\ref{Prop.compact}, the spectrum of~$H$ (as well as~$H^*$) is purely discrete, in particular, it is exhausted by the eigenvalues~\eqref{spec}.
 Summing up,